 Frequently Asked Questions

-Here we have answered a few interesting FAQs about the best tawa for chapati.
+Here we have answered a few interesting FAQs on the top harvest festivals of India:

 There are 13 popular harvest festival of India which are Makar Sankranti, Baisakhi, Ladakh Harvest Festival, Lohri, Bhogali Bihu, Basant Panchami, Wangala, Ka Pomblang Nongkrem, Pongal, Nuakhai, Gudi Padwa, Nabanna, and Onam.